 Now comes the white layer.
 It can be coconut yogurt, soy yogurt or even milk yogurt.
 However, I stick to coconut yogurt as I found that it tastes the best and I make the popsicles vegan to suit everyone’s dietary needs in our family.
 Coconut milk (full fat from the can) also works great.
 Pour it over the watermelon layer, and let it freeze for an hour or so.

 It really depends on how you make them.
-You could add all kinds of sugars, fats, flavours, and colourings and make them are unhealthy.
+You could add all kinds of sugars, fats, flavors, and colorings and make them unhealthy.
 Or you could follow this recipe and make them 100% natural and healthy.
 You should also check out my strawberry watermelon smoothie, it’s super refreshing and nutritious.

 - Wash the watermelon, get rid of the rind and cube it.
 Blend in a blender or a food processor until it’s liquid enough to go in the molds.
 Transfer in the molds and freeze for an hour, then take them out of the freezer and stick the wooden sticks.
 Put back in the freezer and wait until the watermelon is completely frozen.

-- Add 1 tbsp (or more) over the watermelon layer in each mold, and let it freeze for an hour or so.
+- Add 1 tablespoon (or more) of coconut yogurt over the watermelon layer in each mold, and let it freeze for an hour or so.

 - Blend the kiwi in a blender or a food processor and add your last layer over the coconut layer, when it's frozen the popsicles are ready!